Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Background

-When Panuška and Hašek became friends is not clear but it may have been through Kuděj who met Panuška around 1920.
-Whether or not Panuška employed a servant and if he was actually named Matěj can not be established.
+When and how Panuška and Hašek became friends is unclear, but it may have been through Kuděj who met Panuška around 1920.
+Whether or not Panuška employed a servant and if he was named Matěj can not be established.

 Lifeline